PandoraThanator/zhuzhangzhen.github.io/_pages/about.md

     <strong>Zhangzhen Zhu</strong>, Yu Zhang, Ping Li</p>

     <p>
-        <strong>ACLEO</strong> Adaptive Continuous Low-power Exact sliding mode observer is a powerful tool for the <strong>output regulation</strong> problems.
+        <strong>ACLEO</strong> Adaptive Continuous Low-power Exact sliding mode observer is a powerful tool for the <strong>output regulation</strong> problems
+        under <strong>measurement noises</strong>.
 It ensures finite time convergence of the system state under the <strong>unkonwn disturbance</strong>, which only needs the mild assumption that the disturbance's derivative exists.
-Meanwhile, the disturbance is <strong>exactly estimated</strong> and the total control input is continuous, which is critical to industrial applications with measurement noises.
+Meanwhile, the disturbance is <strong>exactly estimated</strong> compared with the conventional <strong>High Gain Observers</strong>.
     </p>
   </div>
 </div>